JonKing93/DASH/Tutorials/ensembleMetadata/find-rows.md

 rows = ensMeta.findRows(varName)
 ```

 To illustrate, let's return to example state vector ensemble that consists in order of: a "T" variable with 1000 state vector elements, a "Tmean" variable with 1 element, and a "P" variable with 1000 elements.

+###### T
-Then the line:
+In this example, the line:
 ```matlab
 rows = ensMeta.findRows('T')
 ```